surveycto/baseline-select_one/README.md

 1. You may then attach your new .fieldplugin.zip file to your form as normal.

 ## More resources

+* **Test form**
+You can find a form definition in this repo here: [extras/test-form](extras/test-form).
+This form will help you compare your text field plug-in to the default text field.
+[Click here for instructions](/extras/test-form/README.md).

+* **Developer documentation**
-More instructions for developing and using field plug-ins can be found here: [https://github.com/surveycto/field-plug-in-resources](https://github.com/surveycto/field-plug-in-resources)
+More instructions for developing and using field plug-ins can be found here: [https://github.com/surveycto/Field-plug-in-resources](https://github.com/surveycto/Field-plug-in-resources)